empty916/great-async/README.md

   };

-  // Only auto-fetch when filters change, not on initial mount const { data: settings, loading, fn: fetchUserSettingsProxy } = useAsync(
+  // Only auto-fetch when filters change, not on initial mount const { data: settings, pending, fn: fetchUserSettingsProxy } = useAsync(
     () => fetchUserSettings(userId, filters),
     {
       auto: 'deps-only',  // Don't auto-call on mount, only when deps change